Another Reflection Library and ORM for C++

 the

-• the Need to provide entities in two forms: object-oriented and relational
+- the Need to provide entities in two forms: object-oriented and relational the

-• the Need to convert between these two forms
+- the Need to convert between these two forms the

 Probably such maximalistic thoughts led me, when a couple of years ago I started writing an ORM for your needs.
 Briefly still describe what was wrong with the ORM, which I tried and that I wanted them to fix it.